jaspector

 Monday-Friday

-Typical inspection sequence: The City of Sumter does not publish a detailed inspection sequence on the main permit pages reviewed.
+Typical sequence: The City of Sumter does not publish a detailed inspection sequence on the main permit pages reviewed.
 Standard sequences follow issued permits and code requirements (e.g., footing/foundation, framing, rough-in/mechanical, final).

-Do I need a building permit in Sumter, SC?
+01 Do I need a building permit in Sumter, SC?

 The City of Sumter requires building permits for work that meets the adopted building code thresholds, including residential construction, electrical, mechanical, plumbing, gas, roofing, and other structural work.

-How do I apply for a building permit in Sumter, SC?
+02 How do I apply for a building permit in Sumter, SC?

-1. Obtain a signed contract between the property owner and contractor, inclusive of labor and materials and signed by both parties.
+To apply for a building permit in Sumter, SC, follow these steps: 1.
+Obtain a signed contract between the property owner and contractor, inclusive of labor and materials and signed by both parties.
 Effective March 1, 2019, all permit applications must include a copy of the signed contract/agreement.
 2. Download the appropriate building permit application form from https://www.sumtersc.gov/building/forms.
 3. If applying as an owner-builder (homeowner on primary residence), complete the Owner/Builder Affidavit (Disclosure Statement) and have it recorded with the Sumter County Register of Deeds before obtaining the permit.
 4. Submit the completed application, signed contract, and construction documents in person at the Building Department, 12 West Liberty Street, Sumter, SC 29150.
 Hours: Monday-Friday, 8:30am-5:00pm.
 5. Pay the applicable permit fee.
 6. Once the permit is issued, post the permit card on site before work begins.
 7. Schedule required inspections by calling (803) 774-1634.

-How do I schedule a building inspection in Sumter, SC?
+03 How do I schedule a building inspection in Sumter, SC?

-Inspections can be scheduled via: (803) 774-1634.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Sumter, SC via: (803) 774-1634.
 Inspection requests received before 3 p.m. on any workday will be scheduled for the following workday if the inspection load permits.
 Requests after 3 p.m. or same-day requests are handled on a case-by-case basis at the discretion of the building official..

-Other cities in Sumter County
+Other jurisdictions in Sumter County.

-View all Sumter County jurisdictions →
+All Sumter County jurisdictions →